 The parties hereto respectively pledge their good faith in attempting to assist each other based on their needs, requests for mutual aid, and the circumstances of a wildland fire.
-Each party will take appropriate actions to manage all wildland fires during the mutual aid time period and thereafter, and agrees the primary concern is the extinguishing of wildland fires, and none will delay extinguishment efforts while deciding ultimate responsibility for such fires.
+Each party will take appropriate actions to manage all wildland fires during the mutual aid time period and thereafter and agree that none will delay suppression efforts while deciding ultimate responsibility for such fires.